Embach 128, 6320 Angerberg.

 |1967||opened to the public.|

-The name Hundalm Eis- und Tropfsteinhöhle is translated above.
-Some more explanations may be necessary for the name Hundalm.
-Hundalm is the name of the area, a typical name in the German speaking Alps.
-"Hund" means dog, "Alm" means high pastures, so put it together and you will get "pastures of the dog".
+The name Hundalm Eis- und Tropfsteinhöhle (Hundalm Ice and Dripstone Cave) is an ice cave, a karst cave which contains ise formations.
+Hundalm is the name of the area where it is located, a typical name in the German-speaking Alps.
+"Hund" means dog, "Alm" means high pastures, so put it together, and you will get "high pastures of the dog".
 However, sounds better in German....

 The cave is located on an Alm, an area high above the valley with its villages, where only gras and shrubs grow.
-Winter is here very strong and lasts very long.
+Winter here is very snowy and lasts for a very long time.
 But it is possible to bring cattle up here during the summer.
-A few people, mabe only a single man or woman, live here the whole summer to look after the cattle and produce cheese from the milk.
-In autumn the cattle is brought back to the valley, a big event called Almabtrieb, similar to the American Thanksgiving Day.
+A few people, maybe only a single man or woman, live here the whole summer to look after the cattle and produce cheese from the milk.
+In autumn the cattle is brought back to the valley, a big event called Almabtrieb, a ceremonial driving down of cattle from the mountain pastures.